Skip to Content

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

 Spending 2 days in Budapest is a great amount of time to see the city!
-I’ve been to Budapest a few times and it is one of my favorite cities in the world to visit.
+I’ve been to Budapest a few times, and it is one of my favorite cities in the world to visit.
 While during my most recent trip I stayed for 4 days in Budapest, the time before that I was short on time and managed to squeeze in a lot of sightseeing and show my friend around in just a 2 day Budapest itinerary.
-Trust me, it’s totally possible to get a feel for the food, culture, and iconic sights this city has to offer in that amount of time.
-So let’s talk about what to do in Budapest in 2 days and everything you need to know to plan an exciting trip to this Hungarian city!
-Psst- Check out our Budapest podcast episode!

 Getting There For Your 2 Days in Budapest

-Budapest, like many larger European cities, is easy to reach via plane, train, or automobile!
-Budapest airport has plenty of incoming and outgoing flights each day.
-And for finding cheap flights to Budapest, we check with Skyscanner and set price alerts to book when prices drop.
-We did this to fly from Dusseldorf to Budapest this past year and were able to snag flights for $50 per person!
+We did this to fly from Dusseldorf to Budapest when we went and were able to snag flights for $50 per person!
 Also, Budapest is easy to get to from surrounding cities like Vienna and Prague by either train or bus.
 I like to check The Trainline to see which option is cheaper and get the best times.
-We ended up taking the train from Budapest to Vienna and Prague during our most recent trip.
-And, if you plan to take a road-trip around Europe, check out deals on rentalcars.com for the best options!

-Top Things to do in Budapest in 2 Days
+Top Things to Do in Budapest in 2 Days

 If you are spending 2 days in Budapest, I recommend giving yourself a good balance of sightseeing and relaxation where you can really soak in the culture.
 So let’s dive into what to see in Budapest in 2 days.